nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 With `translate` we can identify amino acid mutations from the nucleotide mutations and a GFF file with gene coordinate annotations.
 The resulting JSON file contains amino acid mutations indexed by strain or internal node name and by gene name.
-`translate` will also produce a VCF-style file with the amino acid changes for each gene and each sequence, and Fasta file with the translated 'reference' genes which the VCF-style file 'maps' to.
+`translate` will also produce a VCF-style file with the amino acid changes for each gene and each sequence, and FASTA file with the translated 'reference' genes which the VCF-style file 'maps' to.

 Because of the number of genes in TB, we will only translate some genes to save time.
 We can pass in a list of genes to translate (genes associated with drug resistance) using `--genes`.
 Note that the `--reference-sequence` option is how you pass in the GFF file with the gene coordinates.